pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

                   addr: *const u8,
                   value_data_out: *mut ValueData) -> bool;

-/// Most basic metadata about a tracked value.
+/// Basic metadata about a tracked value.
 /// It has a starting address and size.
 /// It has a usable `TypeId` if and only if `type_id_valid` is true.
 #[repr(C)]